Improving Shape Awareness and Interpretability in Deep Networks Using Geometric Moments

 \section{Introduction}

 Advances in deep learning have resulted in state-of-the-art performance for a wide variety of computer vision tasks.
-The large quantity of training data and high computation resources have made convolutional neural networks (CNN) into a common backbone model for many tasks; including image classification \cite{krizhevsky2012imagenet, szegedy2015going, he2016deep}, object detection \cite{girshick2014rich, ren2015faster, he2017mask}, segmentation \cite{ronneberger2015u,chen2017deeplab, chen2018searching}, unsupervised learning \cite{van2020scan, chen2016infogan}, and generative modeling \cite{kingma2014stochastic, goodfellow2014generative, singh2019non}.
+The large quantity of training data and high computation resources have made convolutional neural networks (CNN) into a common backbone model for many tasks; including image classification \cite{krizhevsky2012imagenet,jaderberg2015spatial, szegedy2015going, he2016deep}, object detection \cite{girshick2014rich, ren2015faster, he2017mask}, segmentation \cite{ronneberger2015u,chen2017deeplab, chen2018searching}, unsupervised learning \cite{van2020scan, chen2016infogan}, and generative modeling \cite{kingma2014stochastic, goodfellow2014generative, singh2019non}.

-A CNN consists of multiple spatially compact filters which convolve over an input image, followed typically by normalizations \cite{ioffe2015batch}, and nonlinearities.
-The small spatial extent of the convolutional kernel, with its associated weight sharing properties make them efficient and translation equivariant.
-However, this also implies that the receptive field of the kernel is limited due its small spatial extent.
+A CNN consists of multiple spatially compact filters which convolve over an input image, followed typically by normalizations \cite{ioffe2015batch} and nonlinearities.
+The convolutional kernel's small spatial extent and weight sharing properties make them efficient and translation equivariant.
+However, this also implies that the kernel's receptive field is limited due to its small spatial extent.
 The local nature of the convolution kernels prevents them from capturing the global context of the image.
 The long-range dependency, i.e., a larger receptive field, is achieved through stacking multiple CNN layers and reducing the spatial dimension by pooling operations.

-However, it has been observed that the features from this kind of architecture tend to be more receptive towards texture than the shape of the object.
-For example, \cite{geirhos2018imagenet} tackle this problem by using a better shape-biased dataset like Stylized-ImageNet.
-As opposed to this, incorporating the shape bias more directly without changing training-sets is a natural choice.
-As we know, convolutional operations intrinsically represent frequency selective operations while shape is related to geometric concepts rather than specific frequency bands.
-Therefore, to promote shape-awareness different types of operations, that are more directly shape-sensitive are needed.
+However, it has been observed that the features from this kind of architecture tend to be more receptive toward texture than the shape of the object.
+For example, \cite{geirhos2018imagenet} tackles this problem using a better shape-biased dataset like Stylized-ImageNet.
+As opposed to this, incorporating the shape bias more directly without changing training sets is a natural choice.
+As we know, convolutional operations intrinsically represent frequency selective operations, while the shape is related to geometric concepts rather than specific frequency bands.
+Therefore, different types of operations that are more directly shape-sensitive are needed to promote shape awareness.